Dynamic structure factor of a spin-1/2 Heisenberg chain with long-range interactions

-with $\chi^2/2$ playing the role of the energy of the system at a fictitious temperature $\Theta$.
-We consider two versions of unconstrained SAC, one where the amplitudes are fixed uniformly at $a_i=1/N_\omega$ and another where the amplitudes are also sampled along with the frequencies $\omega_i$.
-These two parametrizations of the spectral function are illustrated in Fig.~\ref{Fig.sacpara1}.
-In either case, the spectral weight is averaged in the form of a histogram with bin width small enough to capture the details of the spectrum.

-When sampling according to the probability distribution in Eq.~\eqref{P(S)}, lowering $\Theta$ will result in a lower mean goodness-of-fit $\langle\chi^2 \rangle$.
-An optimal $\Theta$ value corresponds to balancing both goodness-of-fit (ensuring a statistically acceptable $\langle\chi^2 \rangle$ value) and entropy (avoiding over-fitting to statistical noise in $G$).
-A simple criterion has been developed to satisfy this balance, by requiring that $\langle\chi^2 \rangle$ is above the minimum goodness-of-fit $\chi^2_\text{min}$ by roughly one standard deviation of the corresponding $\chi^2$ distribution;
+When sampling according to the probability distribution in Eq.~\eqref{P(S)}, lowering $\Theta$ will result in a lower mean goodness of fit $\langle\chi^2 \rangle$.
+An optimal $\Theta$ value corresponds to balancing both goodness of fit (ensuring a statistically acceptable $\langle\chi^2 \rangle$ value) and entropy (avoiding over-fitting to statistical noise in $G$).
+A simple criterion has been developed to satisfy this balance, by requiring that $\langle\chi^2 \rangle$ is above the minimum goodness of fit $\chi^2_\text{min}$ by roughly one standard deviation of the corresponding $\chi^2$ distribution;

 where $a$ is of order unity (typically we take $a \approx 0.5$).
 Here $\chi^2_\text{min}$ also serves as a proxy for the effective number of degrees of freedom of the fit, $N_{\rm dof}$, based on the expectation that $\chi^2_{\rm min} = N_{\rm dof}$.
 We determine $\chi^2_\text{min}$ to sufficient accuracy by a simulated annealing procedure in which $\Theta$ is gradually reduced until $\langle\chi^2(\Theta)\rangle$ converges, after which $\Theta$ is adapted to satisfy Eq.~(\ref{eq.criterion}) and the average spectrum is accumulated.
 We recently demonstrated that this criterion also matches well the optimum value defined using statistical cross-validation \cite{Schumm24}.